haml/haml/README.md

 the code anymore and now just occasionally consults on the language issues.

 [Nathan Weizenbaum](http://nex-3.com) was for many years the primary developer and architect of the "modern" Ruby implementation of Haml.
-His hard work kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features.
+His hard work endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features is what has kept the project alive.

-Most of Nathan's time is now occupied by his full-time job and work on [Sass](http://sass-lang.com/).
-He is currently in the process of handing Haml off to a new maintainer.
+[Norman Clarke](http://github.com/norman), the author of Haml Spec and the Haml implementation in Lua, took over as maintainer in April 2012.

 ## License